-- i) Graduate Attribute 1: Problem Solving: Students will be required to apply engineering principles to systematically diagnose and solve broadly-defined engineering problems in modules at all levels. - Graduate Attribute 2: Application of scientific and engineering knowledge: Students will be required to apply knowledge of mathematics, natural science, and engineering sciences to defined and applied engineering procedures, processes, systems and methodologies to solvebroadly-defined engineering problems.
+i) Graduate Attribute I: Problem Solving:

+Students will be required to apply engineering principles to systematically diagnose and solve broadly-defined engineering problems in modules at all levels.

+ii) Graduate Attribute 2: Application of scientific and engineering knowledge:

+Students will be required to apply knowledge of mathematics, natural science, and engineering sciences to defined and applied engineering procedures, processes, systems and methodologies to solve broadly-defined engineering problems.